-lincRNA[#] 0: long intergenic non-coding RNA locus, >200 bp.
-Requires lack of coding potential and may not be conserved between species.
+lincRNA0: long intergenic non-coding RNA locus.
+Requires lack of coding potential and is often not conserved between species.
 If not supported by spliced cDNAs or three or more ESTs, an anchored 5' end (CpG island, chromatin signature, ditags) or 3' end (polyA features) is required.
 Single-exon cDNAs can be lincRNA and have a TEC attribute.
 Use Ensembl predicted lincRNAs only as a guide.